ggarra13/mrv2/BUILD.md

 brew install git gnu-sed swig python cmake ninja gettext openssl readline sqlite3 xz zlib ccache automake autoconf

 # If you are building the Vulkan version of vmrv2, you need to install
 # The VulkanSDK components.
-You don't need to install MoltenVk as it is built
+You may not need to install MoltenVk as it is built
 # from source.

+brew install vulkan-loader molten-vk vulkan-tools shaderc glslang vulkan-headersvulkan-profiles spirv-tools brew link --overwrite molten-vk

 #
 # rustup for cargo (needed for libdovi)
 #